cmwen/private-chat-hub-v3/docs/PRODUCT_ROADMAP.md

 **"One app.
 Every AI model.
 Your choice."**

-Private Chat Hub is a universal AI chat app for Android.
+Private Chat Hub is a universal AI chat app for mobile and desktop.
 Users choose their privacy/cost/performance balance: local models for full privacy, self-hosted (Ollama) for control, or cloud APIs for access to frontier models.
+Saved chat history is portable as plain-text files, while SQLite stays a local cache/index for speed.
 Each phase builds on the last — foundation first, then extensions, then polish.

 ---